How A Chiropractor Can Help Alleviate TMJ Pain

 Dentists are often the doctors who identify TMJ because nighttime jaw clenching puts stress on the teeth, which could cause them to crack, eventually leading to the need for a root canal.

-Dr. Mark Freund and Dr. Nicole Gopaul run Natural Care Chiropractic at 2118 East Grand Avenue, Lindenhurst, Illinois, 60046.
+Dr. Nicole Gopaul runs Natural Care Chiropractic at 2118 East Grand Avenue, Lindenhurst, Illinois, 60046.
 To schedule an appointment, visit our request an appointment page or call 847-265-0600.